indiana-university/automated-transcription-service/aws/README.md

 mv ats.auto.tfvars.template ats.auto.tfvars
 ```

-Edit the variables in the auto.tfvars as necessary.
+Edit the variables in the ats.auto.tfvars as necessary.

 Run `terraform init` to download the necessary provider(s).
-Note that you must provide the name of remote state bucket created above:
+Note that you must provide the name of remote state bucket created above.
+If you are not using the default AWS profile for access then you should also include an AWS named profile:

 ```
-terraform init -backend-config="bucket=<TF_STATE_BUCKET_NAME>"
+terraform init -backend-config="bucket=<TF_STATE_BUCKET_NAME>" -backend-config="profile=<AWS named profile>"
 ```

 Now run `terraform plan` to preview the deployment: